 The seven Blue Stars of Nishan surround our system in a protective circle.
 It is said that they are pure magic.
 I know first hand that this is true.

 The ritual...
 No. The sacrifice healed me, giving me blue eyes and changing my blood.
 The fun part is that the shaman forgot to mention the side effect of this bloody magic trick.
 In order to save me, my Mother had to die.
 Soon afterwards my Father followed.
 What the healer didn't know himself, is that the Stars also gave me power.
 A kind of power that should have stayed banned.

 I have perfect memory.
 I even remember the sacrifice myself.
 How it felt to die.
 And how it felt to take my Mother's life and pour it into mine.
 I wish I could say that her spirit lives on within me, yet that is not the case.

 The Blue Stars' magic flows in my blood.
 In a way I am connected to them.
 It wasn't hard to eventually find and kill the shaman, taking his dangerous knowledge from this world.
 Yet that day I swore to never take a life again.

 I don't use my so called magic.
 No one even knows of it.
 It's hard to conceal my special blood, seeing that instead of blushing pink or getting red when angry, my skin turns blue, yet I try to always apply a thick layer of makeup.
 In my twenty seven years I somehow managed to stay undetected.

 The cost of not using my power got me into this mess.
 A wedding that should not happen.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ally K.Write a Review